-You must keep written procurement procedures for how you will:
+All CEs must keep written procurement procedures for how they will:

-- Make purchases; - Advertise (if needed) the items that you plan to purchase; - Select and evaluate values bids or proposals; and - Evaluate potential convactors (that is, the criteria that you will use for evaluation, such as integrity, compliance with public policy, past performance, and financial and technical resources).
+- Make purchases; - Advertise (if needed) the items that they plan to purchase; - Select and evaluate various bids or proposals; and - Evaluate potential contractors (that is, the criteria that they will use for evaluation, such as integrity, compliance with public policy, past performance, and financial and technical resources).

-Regardless of the dollar amount or the method of procurement used, you must ensure free and open competition.
-You cannot:
+Regardless of the dollar amount or the method of procurement used, all CEs must ensure free and open competition.
+They cannot:

-- Require unreasonable credentials for potential bidders when qualifying them to do business; - Allow non-competitive practices between suppliers; - Permit organizational conflicts of interest: or - Impose unnecessary experience and bonding requirements on suppliers that seek your business.
+- Require unreasonable credentials for potential bidders when qualifying them to do business; - Allow non-competitive practices between suppliers; - Permit organizational conflicts of interest; or - Impose unnecessary experience and bonding requirements on suppliers that seek their business.